pingcap/docs-dm/en/manage-source.md

 ## Flags description

-+ `create`: Create one or more upstream database sources.
-When creating multiple data sources fails, it rolls back to the state before executing the command.
++ `create`: Creates one or more upstream database source(s).
+When creating multiple data sources fails, DM rolls back to the state where the command was not executed.

 + `update`: Updates an upstream database source.